How do I check PC hardware specifications?

 Using Command Prompt:

-• For those comfortable with command-line interfaces, the Command Prompt offers a quick way to retrieve hardware information.
+• Command Prompt is a quick way to retrieve hardware information.
 By typing commands like “systeminfo”

 • Go to the start menu > type cmd > type a command “systeminfo” > press enter

-you can obtain specific details about your system hardware configuration.
+You can fetch specific details about your system hardware configuration.

 Check system configuration via "cmd"